Doctor Spectrum: Squadron Supreme

-Roy Thomas and penciller John Buscema created an alternate-universe team of heroes called the Squadron Supreme, who debut in The Avengers #85 (Feb.
-1971).
+Roy Thomas and penciller John Buscema created an alternate-universe team of heroes called the Squadron Supreme, who debut in The Avengers #85 (February 1971).
 After an initial skirmish with four Avengers, the teams unite to stop a common threat.
-The characters (including Doctor Spectrum) were identical in name and appearance to the Squadron Sinister, which caused confusion in Marvel's production department, as the covers of The Avengers #85 and #141 (Nov.
-1975) advertised appearances by the Squadron Sinister, when in fact it was the Squadron Supreme that appeared in both issues.
+The characters (including Doctor Spectrum) are identical in name and appearance to the Squadron Sinister.

-The Squadron Supreme have another series of skirmishes with the Avengers engineered by the group the Serpent Cartel, but eventually team together and prevent the use of the artifact the Serpent Crown.
-The character and his teammates briefly feature in the title Thor, when the evil version of Hyperion attacks the Earth-712 version and then Thunder God Thor.
-The Squadron are mind-controlled by the entities the Overmind and Null the Living Darkness, but are freed by the Defenders and aid the heroes in defeating the villains.

 The character features with the Squadron Supreme in a self-titled 12-issue miniseries (Sept.
 1985–Aug.
 1986) by writer Mark Gruenwald.
 Gruenwald revealed each member's origin, with Joseph Ledger being a former astronaut who saves a Skrull in space.
-The grateful Skrull, called the Skrullian Skymaster, rewards Ledger with the Power Prism.
-The series also explains why the Squadrons Sinister and Supreme are similar: the Grandmaster creates the Squadron Sinister modelled on the already-existing Squadron Supreme of the Earth-712 universe.
-Gruenwald, Ryan, and inker Al Williamson created a graphic-novel sequel which maroons the team in the mainstream Marvel universe.
+The Skrull, called the Skrullian Skymaster, rewards Ledger with the Power Prism.
+The series also explains why the Squadrons Sinister and Supreme are similar: the Grandmaster created the Squadron Sinister and based them on the Squadron Supreme of Earth-712.
+Gruenwald, Ryan, and inker Al Williamson created a graphic-novel sequel in which the Squadron Supreme were stranded in Earth-616.
 Doctor Spectrum and teammates encounter the hero Quasar, and relocate to the government facility Project Pegasus.
-After another encounter with the Overmind and a visit to the laboratory world of the Stranger, the group attempts to return to their universe, and battles the entity Deathurge.
+After another encounter with the Overmind and a visit to the Stranger, the group attempts to return to their universe, and battles the entity Deathurge.